xaguzman/pathfinding/README.md

 If you are using libgdx you can install it via graddle adding this dependency to your core project:

 >	compile "com.github.xaguzman:pathfinding:0.2.3"

+If you want to try the gdx-bridge, you need to use the 0.2.4-SNAPSHOT version, and add a new dependency to your project.

+>	compile "com.github.xaguzman:pathfinding:0.2.4-SNAPSHOT"
+>	compile "com.github.xaguzman:pathfinding-gdx-bridge:0.2.4-SNAPSHOT"

+Right now there's no documentation for using the gdx-bridge.
+For a quick reference on how to use the gdx-bridge, please see this [test](https://github.com/xaguzman/pathfinding/blob/master/tests/src/main/org/xguzm/pathfinding/tests/MapLoadingTest.java "MapLoadingTest")

 ## Intro
 The library works on a bunch of interfaces: